The preeminent Egyptian port, Thonis-Heracleion, was lost at the bottom of the sea for 1300 years.

-Franck Goddio also found more than 64 shipwrecks and 700 anchors in the Aboukir Bay, the present-day location of the city.
-The high number of vessels and anchors led researchers to believe that Heracleion was a mandatory port of entry for trade between the Nile and the Mediterranean.
-The concept of the city as perhaps the world’s most important trade port is also bolstered by the discovery of weights from Athens.
-Such weights would have been used to make important measurements of goods.
+For thirteen years, Goddio and his team methodically excavated and explored the sunken city.
+They also found more than 64 shipwrecks and 700 anchors in the Abu Qir Bay.
+The high number of maritime relics led researchers to believe that Heracleion was a mandatory port of entry for trade between the Nile and the Mediterranean.
+This is also supported by the discovery of weights from Athens, which would have been used to make important measurements of goods.
 Never before had such weights been found among archaeological sites in Egypt.

-The History of Heracleion
+History of Thonis-Heracleion

-Temple of Worship
+Religious Center of Worship

-Despite the evidence of trade, there are strong indications that the temple of Heracles was also a center of worship and religious devotion.
+There are commonalities in the accounts of the old historians.
+Most significant of these is that the city boasted a huge temple constructed to honor the heroic god Heracles, hence the name, Heracleion.
+The city was both a bustling trade port and a religious center of worship.
 Sixteen-foot stone sculptures and sarcophagi believed to contain mummified animals were discovered.
-This would appear to reinforce the idea that this divine city was perhaps more important symbolically than it was economically.
-Additionally, the annual Mysteries of Osiris celebration took place there.
+This reinforces the idea that this divine city was a prominent religious site.
+Additionally, the annual Mysteries of Osiris celebration took place at the temple.
 The three large statues pictured below are a pharaoh, his queen, and the god Hapy, from left to right.
 They stood at the entrance to the temple.

 The Demise of the Temple City

-The Egyptians built the city upon a portion of the Nile Delta.
-The region was particularly susceptible to subsidence, a rising sea level, and earthquakes that had the ability to trigger enormous tidal waves.
-As a result, these natural circumstances waged a centuries long battle with Thonis-Heracleion that the city was never going to win.
+Thonis-Heracleion suffered from a flaw that undermined its overall strength.
+The Egyptians built the city upon a portion of the Nile delta.
+The region was particularly susceptible to subsidence, flooding, a rising sea level, and earthquakes that had the ability to trigger enormous tidal waves.
+As a result, these natural circumstances waged a centuries-long battle with the port.

-End of a City and its Myth
+End of a City and Its Symbolism